zhengli619/csc4160/README.md

   docker push <aws_account_id>.dkr.ecr.us-east-1.amazonaws.com/iris-registry:latest
   ```

-### 5. Lambda Function Creation in AWS Console
+### 5. Lambda Function Creation

-- Create the Lambda function using the existing container image you have built and select `LabRole` as the execution role.
+- In AWS console, create the Lambda function using the existing container image you have built and select `LabRole` as the execution role.

 ### 6. API Gateway Configuration

-- Create an REST API for your Lambda function using API Gateway.
+- Create an REST API for your Lambda function using API Gateway via AWS console.
-- Test your API using `curl` (Linux):
+- Test your API in your local machine using `curl` (Linux):

   ```bash
   curl --header "Content-Type: application/json" --request POST --data "{\"values\": [[<value1>, <value2>, <value3>, <value4>]]}" https://<your_api_id>.execute-api.<region>.amazonaws.com/default/<your_lambda_function>